Contractor Deposits: How Much Is Safe to Pay Upfront?

 Bottom Line

-The less you pay upfront, the more leverage you have.
+The less you pay upfront, the more payment protection you have.

 Contractors who demand large deposits are either: